Tushar-2003-9/POWER-bi-superstore-analysis/README.md

 You can also break down profits by region, see which categories perform best, and check out the profit trends over time.

+**"To view the dashboard"
+**
+1. Download the .pbix file from this repository.
+2. Open the downloaded file using Power BI Desktop.